axiom-data-science/ciofs3-skill-assessment/ciofs3_skill_assessment/report/overview_moorings.md

 ---
 name: fig-moorings_by_region_temp
 ---
-Taylor Diagram summarizing skill of CIOFS Hindcast (stars) and CIOFS Fresh (triangles) for temperature: full signal (left), subtidal (center), and subtidal (right) minus the monthly mean, grouped by region of Cook Inlet, for moorings.
+Taylor Diagram summarizing skill of CIOFS Hindcast (stars), CIOFS Fresh (triangles), and CIOFSv3 (circles) for temperature: full signal (left), subtidal (center), and subtidal (right) minus the monthly mean, grouped by region of Cook Inlet, for moorings.
 ```